StackVista/stackstate-docs/setup/install-stackstate/linux/download.md

 StackState and related software are distributed through our download website.
 The software distribution website is located at [download.stackstate.com](https://download.stackstate.com).

-It is required to have a license key to download from the distribution website.
+it's required to have a license key to download from the distribution website.
 You can obtain a license key by [getting in touch with us](https://www.stackstate.com/contact/).